tomyaacov/BPpyEvaluation/README.md

 #### Deep Reinforcement Learning

-The code for running the deep reinforcement lLearning experiments (Section 6) is in the ``drl`` directory:
+The code for running the deep reinforcement learning experiments (Section 6) is in the ``drl`` directory:

 ```shell
 cd drl